Training Your Assistant to Make it Smarter

 If this happens, you can direct the Assistant's attention to the URL that contains the correct answer.
 Next time that question is asked, Frase will only look at that URL when looking for an answer.

-Training via a URL destination is the simplest training method, just click "URL Destination" and enter the URL of your choice.
+Training via a URL destination is the simplest training method, just click "URL Destination" and enter the URL of your choice shown in the screenshot below.